phammylinh2002/Student-Data-Scraping/README.md

 # Student Data Scraping

-This is a small project which scrapes the data of the students whom attended the same class with me on MLearning - a learning management platform my university uses.
-Beside the data about the students' account, the project also intends to get the courses they attended.
-Each student's data, along with their courses, is stored in a single collection on MongoDB for later processing and loading into a relational database.
+This is a small project which scrapes the data of the students who attended the same class with me on MLearning - a learning management platform my university uses.
+Besides the data about the students' account, the project also intends to get the courses they attended.
+The data is stored in a single MongoDB collection.
 ## Preparation

 * Remove all your courses from the view